setalosas/beefx/README.md

 * Oscilloscope
 * Spectrum
 * etc.

+Everything in the Core must work in headless mode, the Extension part contains components which can or cannot be used without Ui.

 In the wiki there is (or soon will be) a detailed desciption of how to create, connect and control beeFX filters, it's basically works the same way as for every similar library.